zktuong/dandelion/README.md

 ## Acknowledgements
 I would like to acknowledge the contributions from Dr. Ondrej Suschanek, Dr. Benjamin Stewart, Dr. Rachel Bashford-Rogers and Prof. Menna Clatworthy who helped with the initial conception of the project and for all discussions.

-I would also like to acknowledge Dr. Jongeun Park, Dr. Cecilia-Dominguez Conde, Dr. Hamish King, Dr. Krysztof Polanksi, Dr. Peng He who have had useful discussions.
+I would also like to acknowledge Dr. Jongeun Park, Dr. Cecilia-Dominguez Conde, Dr. Hamish King, Dr. Krysztof Polanksi, Dr. Peng He with whom I have had very useful discussions.
 I would also like to thank my wife who helped name the package, because she thought the plots looked like a dandelion =D.

-If there is any ideas, comments, suggestions, thing you would like to know more, please feel free to email me at kt16@sanger.ac.uk or post in the issue tracker and we can work something out.
+If there are any ideas, comments, suggestions, thing you would like to know more etc., please feel free to email me at kt16@sanger.ac.uk or post in the issue tracker and I will get back to you.